decrisp1252/Clickr/README.md

  - board - Displays the active board
  - clear - Clears the terminal
  - shutdown - Closes the program
- - svg - activates svg files.
+ - svg - Activates svg files.
 A bit useless but I'm working on an external display for the program.
  - help - Displays all available commands

 Save functionality and computer play are currently not implemented.